OVERAGE BILLING POLICY

 At its most basic level, an “overage” occurs when Your and Your Users’ consumption of storage (the Used Cloud Storage) exceeds the amount of storage You’re entitled to use (the Contracted Cloud Storage).
 Overages are determined on a per-Service basis and occur in the following circumstances:

-- Infrascale Disaster Recovery (“IDR”): the amount of Used Cloud Storage is more than the Contracted Cloud Storage.
+- Infrascale Backup and Disaster Recovery (“IBDR”): the amount of Used Cloud Storage is more than the Contracted Cloud Storage.

 - Infrascale Cloud Backup (“ICB”): the amount of Used Cloud Storage is more than the Contracted Cloud Storage.

-You agree to pay overage fees on a monthly basis for any calendar month in which an overage occurred.
+You agree to pay overage fees in arrears on a monthly basis for any calendar month in which an overage occurred.
 Your monthly overage fee will be the product of (A) the Overage Quantity and (B) the prevailing overage rate established by Infrascale.
-Infrascale will charge You such overage fees on Your next monthly invoice or, if Your billing period isn’t monthly, Infrascale will issue a separate invoice to You.
+Infrascale will charge You such overage fees on Your next monthly invoice or, if Your billing period isn’t monthly, Infrascale will issue a separate invoice to You in the calendar month following an overage measured on Your or Your Users’ account.
 Any overage fees assessed to You shall be deemed “Fees” as defined in the Customer Agreement and governed accordingly.
 You shall make payment pursuant to the terms set forth in the Customer Agreement, and authorize Infrascale to charge Your payment method for all amounts due under this Policy.

 By way of example only: